Raphael-Boichot/Play-with-the-Mitsubishi-M64283FP-sensor/README.md

 **Register mapping according to the English Datasheet of the M64283FP sensor**
 ![](/Pictures%20and%20datasheets/Registers_address_2.png)

 The English datasheet gives the whole list of registers.
 Most of them have no practical use or must be kept at default value, so stay relaxed and focused.
-TADD is a pin only used to push registers at address ranges not available with the M64282FP sensor (the pin is not connected on this sensor).
-It must be always HIGH, except for last two addresses.
+TADD is a sensor pin used to push registers at high address ranges, exclusive to the M64283FP (the pin is not connected on the M64282FP).
+It must be HIGH by default, except for last two addresses, at precise moments.

+Most of the registers acts the same with the Game Boy Camera, so these explanations can be used as reference for it.

 **Address 000, TADD HIGH**
-- **Register Z1-Z0:** used to set the output voltage of the sensor (VOUT) so that it matches Vref given by register V in dark conditions (other said, it gives the lowest reference voltage).
+- **Register Z1-Z0:** used to set the output voltage of the sensor (VOUT) so that it matches Vref given by register V in dark conditions (other said, it fixes the lowest possible voltage).
 In total darkness, VOUT however shifts a bit with exposure time compared to Vref and can be corrected by activating an auto-calibration circuit (see next).
 Default values recommended: Z1 = 1 and Z0 = 0.
 With the M64282FP sensor, this voltage shift can be corrected only with register O (see next).
 - **Register O5-O0:** plus or minus voltage (in small increments, 32 steps of 32 mV) added to Vref given by register V. MSB gives the polarity (plus or minus) of the applied voltage.
-Its relevancy with the M64283FP sensor is debatable as this sensor requires no calibration.
+Its relevancy with the M64283FP sensor is debatable as this sensor requires no extra calibration.
 But it's there anyways.
+On the M64282FP, it is the only way to fine tune Vref when it drifts with exposure time.
+Tuning O is the base of the [Game Boy Camera calibration procedure](https://github.com/Raphael-Boichot/Inject-pictures-in-your-Game-Boy-Camera-saves?tab=readme-ov-file#part-3-calibrating-the-sensor).

 _**The registers at this address have exactly the same effect with the M64282FP sensor.**_